zogot/go-embed-standards-layout/README.md

-# go:embed and the go-standards project layout
+# go:embed and the golang-standards project layout

 While experimenting with Go and trying out the go:embed directive to serve a VueJS application I was running into an issue with trying to stick to the [golang-standards project layout][l-gspj]